 2. Bike maintenance

-Punctures are more likely to happen during winter, due to bad weather and challenging road conditions.
+Punctures are more likely to happen during winter, as the weather results in challenging road conditions.
 Make sure you have the right tools to fix a puncture and check your tyres before you leave home.
 Carrying a small pump, a pair of tyre levers and the correct size inner tube will mean you’re able to get back on your way as quickly as possible.
 Once you get home you can repair the damaged inner tube and put it back in your repair kit and it saves you trying to do this in the cold when you just want to get moving again.
 Consider reducing the pressure in your tyres by around 10% to increase the contact area with the road, improve grip and reduce the chance of punctures.

 3. Cleaning your bike